thegrumpys/odop/docs/Help/gettingStarted.md

  organized way of learning the program.

 Tutorial sessions are fairly brief.
-The user is not required to do anything more complicated than read and hit the Next button.
+In most cases, the user is not required to do anything more complicated than read and hit the **Next** button.
 Each tutorial session covers a specific operation or capability of the software.
 It is possible to stop a tutorial / demo session at any point.